 Useful WordPress Security Tips

-Here are some basic and useful WordPress security tips and plugins to keep your WordPress blog or website secure from being hacked.
+Here are some basic and useful WordPress security tips that you can work on and apply to keep your WordPress blog or website safe and secure.

 1. Keep WordPress Up to Date: